Box office and Venue: Monday to Friday, 9am-3pm

 22.3 To manage environmental noise, PRACC are bound by the Environment Protection Act and SEPP State Environmental Protection Policy (Control of Music Noise from Public Premises) N-2.

 23.1 Where any of the items listed are planned to be part of the event or performance, a notification of Special Performance Conditions must be submitted no later than 2 weeks prior to the bump-in day.
 This is as part of our Event Wellbeing form.

 23.2 The notice will be considered and either approved or rejected after consideration is taken as to the risks and control measures.
 We strongly suggest you contact PRACC to discuss any plans you may have to use any of the above as soon as possible.

-23.3 In order for PRACC to have a better appreciation of any hazards associated with the Special Performance, briefings and demonstrations (where applicable) should be held with your Event Planner as soon as practicable.
+23.3 In order for PRACC to have a better appreciation of any hazards associated with the Special Performance, briefings and demonstrations (where applicable) should be held with your PRACC as soon as practicable.